Chlamydia Is a common sexually transmitted disease caused by bacteria With Chlamydia trachomatis. It can cause Cervicitis, urethritis და Proctitis.

 Chlamydia can be diagnosed by determining the DNA of Chlamydia Trachomatis by polymerase chain reaction (PCR):

-It is advisable for diagnosis
+It is advisable for diagnostics

 Chlamydia is treated with antibiotics.